Defending national champs? Say hello to the bubble, as No. 5 Clemson is behind two Big Ten teams and two SEC teams.

-Because the Big Ten champion, in this case Ohio State, is in a semifinal, the league's next-highest ranked team, No. 8 Minnesota, would then go to the Rose Bowl Game Presented by Northwestern Mutual, where it would face No. 6 Utah, because the Rose Bowl is also guaranteed the Pac-12 champion if it's not in a semifinal.
+Because the Big Ten's champion and second-highest ranked team are both in the semifinals, No. 13 Wisconsin would go to the Rose Bowl Game Presented by Northwestern Mutual, where it would face No. 7 Oregon because the Rose Bowl is guaranteed the Pac-12 champion if it isn't in a semifinal.

-The Allstate Sugar Bowl, which is guaranteed an SEC team against a Big 12 team, would take No. 5 Alabama against No. 7 Oklahoma, as they are both the highest-ranked teams available from each conference.
+The Allstate Sugar Bowl, which is guaranteed an SEC team against a Big 12 team, would take No. 6 Georgia against No. 9 Oklahoma, as they are both the highest-ranked teams available from each conference.

-The Goodyear Cotton Bowl Classic would feature No. 9 Baylor against No. 18 Memphis, which is guaranteed a spot as the highest-ranked Group of 5 champion.
+The Goodyear Cotton Bowl Classic would feature No. 8 Utah against No. 20 Cincinnati, which is guaranteed a spot as the highest-ranked Group of 5 champion.

 (All games can be seen on ESPN and the ESPN App)